 We thought the XL performance was going to begin at 7:00 at Miramar, so we decided we'd better head over to that part of town right away, in case there were traffic jams.
 Stopped on the way to buy some deep-fried sweet potato balls, some fried octopus tentacle, and some fish balls to munch on in the car.
 Yummy!
 Once we got to Miramar we had to park quite a distance away and walk, and there we discovered that XL wouldn't be starting until 9:20.
 Again, time to kill.
 We ran into Xiao Sui, who had come up from Taichung to see the show, so the five of us decided to ride the big ferris wheel.
 Didn't matter we'd have to stand in line for a hour, since we had nothing else to do!

 OK, so now it's after 1:00 a.m., and we're all tired from standing so long.
 Trip to the bathroom before heading off for the next venue - another XL performance!
 This time it was near Taipei 101, slated to begin at 2:40 a.m.
 We began the long walk back to the car, and William forgot where he parked.
 He had a few moments of panic when his car was nowhere to be found, as he'd put his laptop in the trunk (worth more than the car!).
 But, we found it, after he listened to us when we said he was on the wrong street :) Traffic was bad getting to Taipei 101, and we again had to park far away and walk - half dead by this time.
 Got there just in time for the show, one hour of kickass music.
 Sad, though, because this is one of the last times we'll be able to see the band, since the drummer has to go for his mandatory military duty this year, and the other guys will also have to go soon.
-I was coerced by Xiao Sui into having my photo taken with the band after the show, despite my protests that I was only interested in pictures of them, not me.
-They remembered me from our chats at the Indie festival (not hard, since I'm probably the only American fan they have).

 We hung around that area until after 4:00 a.m.
 There were still huge crowds of people around, including small children.
 Taiwan folks really know how to ring in the new year!
 We dropped Xiao Sui at the MRT station, and then William and Lisa took Hiyoshi and me to Taipei Main Station.
 Hiyoshi said he wanted to wait for the first bus to Wan Li so he'd get home in time to sleep, and I was very happy the MRT was running 24 hours so I could get home.
 It was 5:33 a.m. when the train hit my station, and I think I fell into bed at 6:00.
 Although I wanted more sleep, I got up close to noon, because I knew if I didn't, I won't sleep tonight - and I have school tomorrow!